VP Human Resources EMEA-India, SAFRAN.

 Hervé joined Rhône Poulenc in 1983 where he held various positions in Human Resources in France and in the United States.
 He has served as Human Resources Vice President for the pharmaceutical research and development in France, for Rhône Poulenc Rorer international operations as Senior Vice-President for the Nutrition Division of Aventis.
 He joined Thales Group in 2000 where he was successively Vice- President Human Resources Naval Division and Land and Joint Systems Division.
 He was appointed as Senior Vice-President for DCNS Group in 2007 and advisor to the CEO.
 He is now the HR Director of the French continuous learning association, AFPA.

 Loïc's career began in 1980 at Thomson-CSF Aeronautical Equipment.
-In 1988, he went on to become HR Manager for the Telecommuni- cations Division.
 In 1993 he was appointed HR Director for the Paris Chamber of Trade and Industry, before joining the office supplies company Guilbert (PPR Group) as HR and Communications Director in 1998.
+He joined Thales in 2001 where he held different positions.
+He became head of Engeeniring and Innovation at the French vocational training organization in 2013 before being appointed VP HR Industrial Affairs at Sanofi in 2014.
+He is now a consultant supporting Executives, HR Managers, projects teams or companies to lead transformations while increasing motivation and social coherence.

 After working for Andersen Consulting in Paris and Chicago, Claude joined Usinor-Sacilor with different positions dealing with HR, industrial restructuring and early workforce planning.
 He joined the Group in 1994 with the creation/merger of Messier-Dowty, then in charge of HR development and industrial relations for the French subsidiary.
 He became HRD in 1997.
 In 2001, Claude was appoin- ted as Group VP HR of Messier-Dowty International.
 He became VP of HR of Sagem Defense Security in 2007.
 He is also a Professor at Science-Po Paris.
 He is now Business Group HR VP at Faurecia.

-Cluster Leader Human Resources Europe and Central Asia, TETRA PAK.
+Cluster Leader Human Resources Europe and Central Asia, ALBIOMA.

 Paul began his career at SNECMA (aeronautics) holding various Human Resources positions in the Paris and Alsace Regions.
 He joined Steelcase Strafor (Office Furniture) in 1992 as Human Resources Director for France and then as Factory Director for the Wood Division in Chartres.
 He then joined Tetra Pak (Packaging Industry) in 1998, holding successively positions of Human Resources Director in France and Vice-President Human Resources for the Business Unit Aseptic of Tetra Pak in Lund (Sweden).
 In 2005, he was appointed Executive Vice-President Human Resources for the Sidel Group in Paris.
 He was back to Tetra Pak in 2008, running Human Resources responsibilities for the Supply Chain worldwide, then for South Europe.
 He was appointed Cluster Leader HR Europe and Central Asia in 2014.
 Paul Mayer is a tutor of the International Track of CIFFOP since 2007.